sebthom/tm4e/docs/user-guide.md

 1. The main `TextMate` page provides an overview and general switches.
 1. `TextMate > Grammar` lets you manage available grammars and their associations to Eclipse content types (the way Eclipse classifies file types).
-   Here you can enable or disable grammars and control which grammar applies to a file type.\
+   Here you can enable or disable grammars and control which grammar applies to a file type.
+   For each selected grammar you can also inspect details, adjust the content types it applies to, configure grammar injections, and manage per-grammar theme associations using the built-in preview.\
    ![Grammar Preferences](img/grammar_preferences.png)

 1. `TextMate > Language Configuration` lets you control language-configuration based features and attach additional configuration files: